Women's Institute

 We also have frequent outings to the theatre and places of interest.

-We are always delighted to welcome visitors for the modest sum of £1 if you would like to come and see what we are all about.
+We are always delighted to welcome visitors if you would like to come and see what we are all about.

 We sometimes have fundraising efforts for a local cause such as Scannappeal.